Saint Luke’s Cancer Specialists provide early detection, expert diagnosis, personalized treatment options, and survivorship support to every patient.

-When your healthcare provider has the results of your biopsy, he or she will contact you with the results.
-Your provider will talk with you about other tests you may need if stomach cancer is found.
+Your healthcare provider will contact you with your biopsy results.
+Your provider will talk with you about other tests such as CT scans that you may need if stomach cancer is found.
 Make sure you understand the results and what follow-up you need.

 Stomach Cancer: Treatment Introduction

 There are different treatment choices for stomach cancer.
 Which may work best for you?
-It depends on a number of factors.
-These include:
+It depends on many things, such as:

 Stage of the disease